 Last week I got to gallivant around Mesa & Phoenix, Arizona going on hot air balloon rides, learning how to fly on a trapeze, and lots of other fabulous adventures that I can’t wait to tell you about.
-But maybe the most hysterical and unique experience of the week was a morning yoga class…but with goats.
+But maybe the most hysterical and unique experience of the week was a morning goat yoga class…

 All you American Ninja Warrior fans, remember April Gould the “Goat Whisperer” from 2015 & 2016?
 Well she has partnered with long-time friend, Sarah Williams (who, if you ever visit Arizona, has one of the best SUP companies around – Desert Paddleboards) to bring you one of two goat yoga experiences in the country.

 Truthfully, the experience is hysterical and unlike anything I have ever done.
 You drive out to April’s farm just outside Phoenix, let yourself into the gated field, and check your normal notions about yoga at the door.

 It starts off normally enough, everyone doing some stretches and some basic poses to warm up, the only thing that might be different from your normal class at the gym, is that there are a bunch of goats running around in tiaras, feather boas, and crowns.

 Sarah leads the group in beginner yoga poses while April walks around with the goats.
 She places dried fig leaves in front of your mat so the goats will come over, hang out, and munch a little.
 They share their story, talk about why goats are awesome, and just encourage you to relax and have a little fun.